pbiecek/ema/README.md

-# PM_VEE
+# Predictive Models:
+# Visual Exploration, Explanation and Debugging

-Predictive Models: Visualisation, Exploration and Explanation.
-With examples in R and python
+## With examples in R (and Python)

-Working version.
+Work in progress
 See the html website here: https://pbiecek.github.io/PM_VEE/

+It's a part of DrWhy.AI project